-Millikan (forthcoming) draws a distinction between natural kinds generally and those natural kinds which play a role in systematic and integrated scientific theorizing.
+Millikan (forthcoming) draws a distinction between natural kinds in general and those particular natural kinds that play a role in systematic and integrated scientific theorizing.
 I prefer this way of putting the distinction to Wilson's.
-In the first place, Millikan's approach helps to preserve the insight that everyday kinds are vehicles for satisfying accommodation demands just as scientific natural kinds are.
+In the first place, Millikan's approach helps to preserve the insight that everyday kinds are vehicles for satisfying accommodation demands, just as scientific natural kinds are.
 Secondly, I suspect that there is something like a continuum in degree of theoretical or integrative commitment between everyday accommodation-serving kinds and scientific natural kinds, and that this fact is reflected in our everyday linguistic practices.
+I have in mind, of course, the cases in which reference to what are plainly scientific kinds (of diseases and medicines; of semiconductors and other electronic parts; of reagents for photographic development, etc.) plays a role in everyday practical or recreational endeavors.
+But I also have in mind a general feature of ordinary linguistic usage that seems to point toward a general recognition of the everyday relevance of theory-driven standards of classification.

-I have in mind, of course, the cases in which reference to what are plainly scientific kinds (of diseases and medicines; of sort of semiconductors and other electronic parts; of reagents for photographic development, etc.) play a role in everyday practical or recreational endeavors.
-But, I have in mind as well a general feature of ordinary linguistic usage which seems to point towards a general recognition of the everyday relevance of theory-driven standards of classification.
+Dupré (1981) launched the case for (what became known as) promiscuous realism by insisting that in the ordinary everyday sense of the term lily, onions (among other plants) aren't lilies.
+Although it is true that we don't ordinarily count onions as lilies because they aren't decorative, our judgments (even our ordinary ones) about whether onions are lilies are remarkably sensitive to the ways the question is put.
+Someone who says, "Onions are lilies," may seem to have spoken falsely or misleadingly, but someone who says, "Onions are a kind of lily," says something that many would intuitively accept.
+There are lots of similar cases ("Birds are a kind of dinosaur"; "The glass snake is a kind of lizard"; "Tomatoes are a kind of fruit": "Mushrooms are not really a kind of plant") in which the expression "kind of" signals reference to (or, if you prefer, deference to) scientific and theoretical standards.
+The fact that ordinary language has such a semantic device for marking out and thus making available reference to scientific standards provides, I believe, further reason for recognizing that ordinary kinds and scientific natural kinds lie along a continuum.
+They do so precisely because they are all kinds of natural kinds-that is, resources for achieving accommodation.

-Duprè 1981 launched the case for (what became) promiscuous realism by insisting that, in the ordinary everyday sense of the term "lily," onions (among other plants) aren't lilies.
-While it is true that we don't ordinarily count onions as lilies--since they aren't decorative--our judgments (even our ordinary ones) about whether onions are lilies are remarkably sensitive to the ways the question is put.
-Someone who says "Onions are lilies," may seem to have spoken falsely or misleadingly, but someone who says "Onions are a kind of lily," says something that many would intuitively accept.
-There are lots of similar cases ("Birds are a kind of dinosaur," "The glass snake is a kind of lizard;" "Tomatoes are a kind of fruit;" "Mushrooms are not really a kind of plant") where the expression "kind of" signals reference to (or, if you prefer, deference to) scientific standards.
-The fact that ordinary language has such a semantic device for marking out, and thus making available, reference to scientific standards provides, I believe, further reason for recognizing that ordinary kinds and scientific natural kinds lie along a continuum.
-They do so precisely because they are all kinds of natural kinds: that is, resources for achieving accommodation.
+Natural Individuals

-1.6.
-Natural Individuals.
-We shall presently turn our attention to the famous (or infamous) question of whether biological species are kinds or individuals.
-It will be important, therefore, to recognize that it is a consequence of the accommodation thesis that the question may not have as deep a metaphysical import as the literature would suggest.
-Once we begin to think of natural kinds as features of human inferential architectures--as artifacts rather than as Platonistic entities--as the accommodation thesis requires, the distinction between natural kinds and natural individuals becomes less important.
+When we presently turn our attention to the famous (or infamous) question of whether biological species are kinds or individuals (see also de Queiroz, chapter 3 in this volume), we need to recognize that it is a consequence of the accommodation thesis that the question may not have as deep a metaphysical import as the literature would suggest.
+Once we begin to think of natural kinds as features of human inferential architectures-as artifacts rather than as Platonistic entities-as the accommodation thesis requires, the distinction between natural kinds and natural individuals becomes less important.

 A number of philosophers have suggested something like this conclusion in discussing the species-as-individuals issue.
-Duprè (1993) concludes that the real question about whether species are individuals or kinds "...is whether the same set of individuals can provide both the extension of a kind and the constituent parts of a larger individual.
-And the answer to this is clearly yes..."
-(58).
+Dupré (1993) concludes that the real question about whether species are individuals or kinds "is whether the same set of individuals can provide both the extension of a kind and the constituent parts of a larger individual.
+And the answer to this is clearly yes" (p.
+58).